synkarius/tirg-dll/README.md

 #TiRG-dll
-##TiRG text bounding box finder as a dll
+##TiRG text bounding box finder as a dll 32-bit or 64-bit

 TiRG-dll has two exported functions for use with _ctypes_ or other foreign function libraries:
 ```